Bridge Type Selection

 AAT (Area Advisory Team), BSMT (Bi-State Management Team), RAC (Regional Advisory Committee)

 There were a number of design parameters required by the Record of Decision and various local, state and national design codes and standards.
-These parameters included details like span length and vertical clearance.
+These parameters included details such as span length and vertical clearance.

 Each bridge has a team of designers who developed general bridge type concepts during this step, which was used to solicit feedback and preferences on overall aesthetics.
 The concepts were presented to the project advisory teams and then to the public at a series of open houses.